Dmitry Demushkin: 2010s

 He took an active part in the defense of the leader of the "Moscow Defense League" Daniil Konstantinov, who was detained on suspicion of murder.
 In an interview with RIA Novy Region, Demushkin said that he did not exclude the possibility that the prosecution of Konstantinov could have been fabricated for political reasons.
 Demushkin also added that prior to his arrest, law enforcement officers put pressure on Konstantinov in order to persuade him to cooperate.
 On April 9, 2012, Demushkin participated in a series of solo pickets near the building of the Main Investigation Department of the Investigative Committee.

 On April 26, 2012, in an interview with RIA Novy Region, Demushkin expressed the opinion that a criminal case would be initiated against lawyer Dagir Khasavov, who on the air with Ren-TV promised to flood Moscow with blood if Sharia courts were not created.
 At the same time, he noted that after Khasavov's statement, xenophobia in Russia would increase, which could lead to unpredictable consequences.
 According to Demushkin, Khasavov "did more to incite ethnic hatred in Russia than all nationalists - both Russians and the rest, combined."

 On August 14, 2012, Demushkin submitted documents to run for mayor of Kaliningrad, however, the Election Commission refused to register him.

 On August 22, 2012, he turned to the Patriarch of Moscow and All Rus' Kirill with a request to support the committee "For the Removal of Lenin."
-Earlier, Demushkin turned to the Prosecutor General of the Russia Yury Chaika with a request to check whether the presence of Lenin's body on Red Square was legal.
+Earlier, Demushkin turned to the Prosecutor General of Russia Yury Chaika with a request to check whether the presence of Lenin's body on Red Square was legal.
 To date, no official response has been received from the Prosecutor General's Office.

 On March 19, 2012, Russians expressed its intention to create a political party, with Demushkin as the leader.

 In early July 2012, Demushkin notified the Ministry of Justice of the creation of a Party of Nationalists.
 Demushkin was appointed authorized person of the committee.
 To date, the party registration process has not been completed.

 He took an active part in the 2011–2013 Russian protests that unfolded after the Duma elections in 2011.

 In 2013, Demushkin announced his intention to run for president in the 2018 Russian presidential election.
 He was unsuccessful.

+In 2015, Demushkin was featured in Reggie Yates' Extreme Russia documentary.

 In 2019, he became a correspondent for the "White News" online publication.